Xentrk/x3mRouting/README.md

       /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/Xentrk/x3mRouting/x3mRouting-NG/x3mRouting" -o "/opt/bin/x3mRouting" && chmod 755 /opt/bin/x3mRouting && x3mRouting

 This command will download and install the installation menu **x3mRouting** to the **/opt/bin** directory.
 The installation script is a menu with options to install the three options described below, and options to update or remove the repository.
 To access the installation menu, type the command **x3mRouting**.
-Option **[7]  Update x3mRouting Menu** will only appear when a new installation menu is detected on the GitHub respository.
+Option **[7]  Update x3mRouting Menu** will only appear when a new installation menu is detected on the GitHub repository.

 <img src="https://github.com/Xentrk/x3mRouting/blob/x3mRouting-NG/InstallationMenu.PNG" alt="drawing" width="600" height="600"/>